handrew/agentic_gpt/readme.md

 - [x] Save and load routine to file
 - [x] Write some initial docs.
 Be sure to add emojis because people can't get enough emojis
 - [ ] Make some diagrams describing the architecture
-- [ ] Create and document examples
+- [ ] Create and document examples.
+Start setting up a library of actions.
 - [ ] Create chatbot mode where it stops after every step and asks you how it's doing
 - [ ] Recursively modularize the context window in case it gets too long